ad54/integrate_crawler_django/readme.md

-Hello Geeks,
+Hello Guys,

-In this tutorial We are going to learn **'To integrate crawler developed in scrapy with django'**.
+In this tutorial We are going to learn **How To integrate crawler developed in scrapy with django**.

+- Crawler (backend) : scrapy
+- Frontend : django
+- database : MySQl

-We are going to make an app which take keyword from user and extract the quote related to that keyword from  [this site] (http://quotes.toscrape.com/).
+We are going to make an app which takes keyword from user and extract the quotes related to that keyword from  [this site](http://quotes.toscrape.com/).

 First We are going to make a crawer in scrapy.
 That will extract data and store it in database.
 The database used is MySQL.
-If you don't have idea about scrapy crawler please visit here ('http://')
+If you don't have idea about scrapy crawler please visit here https://docs.scrapy.org/en/latest/intro/tutorial.html

 Now We will make a django project using command.
 ```